-The operational returns process can roughly be divided in two main parts: Reverse Logistics (Transportation) and Returns Processing.
+The operational returns process can roughly be divided into two main parts: Reverse Logistics (Transportation) and Returns Processing.
 Both impact the two main business drivers: Cost and Customer Satisfaction.

 Before you make the call to improve your returns process you should first pick your main driver for improvement.
-Next you pick the part where improvements will contribute to that driver the most.
+Next, you pick the part where improvements will contribute to that driver the most.
 Don’t make the mistake to do it all at once.
-Your probably don’t have the time and resources for it and likely you have many other priorities in other areas of business as well.
-Why not cherry pick the low hanging fruit in returns management first and take the next big step in a second run.
-Just cherry picking will have you running already.
+You probably don’t have the time and resources for it and likely you have many other priorities in other areas of business as well.
+Why not cherry-pick the low-hanging fruit in returns management first and take the next big step in a second run?
+Just cherry-picking will have you running already.

 Set your priority

 Let’s say that customer satisfaction is your main driver.
 It directly impacts conversion and retention so it sounds like a good priority.
 Good choice.

 Next ask the question: which part contributes the most to customer satisfaction?
 Improvements in transportation or in returns processing?

 If you think about it, transportation is pretty much a given.
 There are so many reputable carriers with great transportation services.
 Whether they ship from A to B or from B to A, the performance and costs are more or less a given.
 Returns transportation just works and there is likely little room for improvement to add to your customer satisfaction objective.
 On the cost side, you can reduce costs by changing carriers but is this really giving you the big improvement you are looking for?
 In some cases, like in international returns, there likely is a bigger improvement opportunity but is it the first one on your list?